joewiththeflow/testcapstone/README.md

 ### Getting Started
 - At present this app can be run locally.
 The app is hosted at the default: `http://127.0.0.1:8080/`
 - Authentication: This version of the application does require authentication.
-A Postman collection has been included for each of the available roles and these include a temporarily valid JWT for each role"
+A Postman collection has been included for each of the available roles and these include a temporarily valid JWT for each role:
   - Casting Assistant
   - Casting Director
   - Executive Producer